Myopia Causes - Is Your Child at Risk?

 - And at the 2011 annual meeting of the American Academy of Ophthalmology, researchers from the UK presented a meta-analysis of pooled data from eight well-designed studies of the effect of time spent outdoors on the development and progression of myopia among 10,400 children and adolescents.

 The researchers calculated a 2 percent drop in the risk of developing myopia for each additional hour children spend outdoors per week.
 "This is equivalent to an 18 percent reduction for every additional hour of exposure per day," they said.
-[See sidebar.]

 Compared with children with normal eyesight or farsightedness, children with myopia spent an average of 3.7 fewer hours per week outside, they added.
+No particular outdoor activity was linked to the reduced chance of myopia it was just the state of being outdoors rather than indoors.
+Also no correlation was found between myopia occurrence and a tendency to do more near work such as studying.

 Given the research above, it's a great idea to encourage your children to spend more time outdoors (and leave the cell phone and other electronic devices at home or in their pockets!).